Ponca 4d2a58fa5c6375adef5c4b208f4d47e016cecd6d

 ◆ search()

-template<int N, typename T , template< int, typename > typename HF>
+template<int N, typename T , template< int, typename > typename HF, T OFFSET>

 ) const